ThinkGeo/Mobile-Maps/README.md

 }
 ```

 There's a few important notes about the above code.
 First, we need to copy these files asynchronously, so we needed to add the async keyword to the `OnStart` method.
 Second, we moved the assignment of the `MainPage` to the `OnStart` method after we finished copying the assets.
 Finally, EmbeddedResources are always named `ProjectName.Path.To.File.txt`.
-When we copy the files to the filesystem, we are stripping `ProjectName.`.
+So, when we copy the files to the filesystem, we are stripping `ProjectName.`.

 Now, that we can copy over the WorldCapital shapefile, let's add it to the map: